-Today, I still struggle with my mental health.
+Today, I still struggle with my mental 11 12 health.
 I keep close to home as I suffer from anxiety.
-As for my poor abused father, he died two years after his baby was murdered.
+As for my poor abused father, he died two years after his baby 13 was murdered.
 He never recovered from her death.
-She was his pride and joy.
+She was 14 15 his pride and joy.
 My little sister worked at the CNIB factory for four years.
-She joyfully helped my parents financially.
-Dad would go outside and watch for his girl every day at 5:00 Monday to Friday, and I do believe he died from a broken heart.
+She joyfully helped my parents 16 17 financially.
+Dad would go outside and watch for his girl every day at 5:00 Monday to Friday, and I do believe he died 18 from a broken heart.
+19 arrested for drugs or theft, they get years in prison.
+As I 1 see, an Indigenous life taken means nothing to the justice 2 system.
+I always remember there's a child, and I still hear 3 it, the saying, "The only good Indian is a dead Indian."
+4 I believe if the system had kept Jeffrey 5 6 Murdoch (phon), a man that murdered my sister, locked up where he belonged, my sister would still be alive and be 7 with us here today.
+8

-My recommendations and how I feel. that murdered my sister was previously incarcerated for an assault on a woman.
-Had I known that, I would never, ever let him in my home.
+20 My recommendations and how I feel.
+The man 21 that murdered my sister was previously incarcerated for an 22 assault on a woman.
+Had I known that, I would never, ever 23 let him in my home.
 He was released to a halfway house.
-I don't understand why people that murder and assault others get off with a slap on the wrist, but if anyone gets arrested for drugs or theft, they get years in prison.
-As I 1 2 see, an Indigenous life taken means nothing to the justice system.
-I always remember there's a child, and I still hear 3 it, the saying, "The only good Indian is a dead Indian."
-4 5 I believe if the system had kept Jeffrey Murdoch (phon), a man that murdered my sister, locked up 6 where he belonged, my sister would still be alive and be 7 8 with us here today.
-MS. CHRISTA BIG CANOE: Thank you, Betty, for 9 sharing that.
-I just wanted to check in with Kim or Gerri 10 11 to see if you wanted to add anything, if you wanted to talk about the strengths and contributions of your aunt, or your 12 fond memories, or share anything with us?
-13 MS. KIM MCPHERSON: I'll say something about 14 my auntie, because I was the oldest and I have a pretty good 15 memory of the wonderful, beautiful woman she was.
-I just 16 17 wanted to share a happy memory that because of her, this is what I do.
-18 She used to love Avon.
-So, every time we go 19 to her bedroom, we would see all the collection that she had 20 from Avon.
-So, I buy Avon because and I think of her every 21 time I buy it.
+I 24 don't understand why people that murder and assault others 25 get off with a slap on the wrist, but if anyone gets

+9 MS. CHRISTA BIG CANOE: Thank you, Betty, for 10 sharing that.
+I just wanted to check in with Kim or Gerri 11 to see if you wanted to add anything, if you wanted to talk 12 about the strengths and contributions of your aunt, or your 13 fond memories, or share anything with us?

+MS. KIM MCPHERSON: I'll say something about my auntie, because I was the oldest and I have a pretty good memory of the wonderful, beautiful woman she was.
+I just wanted to share a happy memory that because of her, this is what I do.

+19 She used to love Avon.
+So, every time we go 20 to her bedroom, we would see all the collection that she had 21 from Avon.
+So, I buy Avon because and I think of her every 22 time I buy it.
 She was beautiful.
 She was kind, loving.

-She inspired us when we were younger to draw.
-I remember

-She didn't deserve what happened to her.
+23 She didn't deserve what happened to her.
 She was creative.
+24 She inspired us when we were younger to draw.
+I remember 25 the Grease movie.
+I love the Grease movie because of my

+1 auntie.